nrwl/ng-be-workshop-2024/exercises/advanced/nx-agents.md

 ![custom-launch-template](../images/nx-cloud-custom-launch-template.png)

-If needed, you can forward environment variables to the Nx Agents by using the `--with-env-vars` flag:
+If needed, you can forward environment variables to the Nx Agents by using the `--with-env-vars` flag on the `start-ci-run` command:

 ```bash
  --with-env-vars="MY_SECRET_TOKEN,MY_OTHER_TOKEN"